diPetrosova/group-project/readme.md

 Tasks:

 Diana Petrosova:
-Page 1 - Home page
-Page 2 - Gallery page
-Page 3 - Tips for travellers
-Project structure
+Page 1 - Home page (using JSON to fill in the page, "To top " button, including nav, header and footer with JS) Page 2 - Gallery page (shuffle images by clicking the button, gallery using JS) Page 3 - Tips for travellers (a form with JS validation, Tabs using JS) Project structure
 Merging code to the repo

 Jaimaica Daisy Eugenio:
-Page 1 - About Us page (This page will be about out company, where the company was established, where it wotks, about expereince...)
-Page 2 - Country page  (Information about each country like where it is, climet, popuation, known facts.
-It will be 6 similar by the structure pages but with different content and images for each country)
+Page 1 - about-us-page.html - rollover image, slideshow image, email_form
+Page 2 - country-france-page.html - side with controls, email_form
-Page 3 - Covid-19 Travel Requirements
+Page 3 - covid19-travelreq.html - date, dom, email_form
 Header

 Mohit Marwah:
+Page 1 - Accommodation page - use js for dark mode Page 2 - Contact us - use js as dark mode and validation Page 3 - Car rental - used dark mode as js
 Footer
-Page 1 - Contact Us page (Google map) (Contact information of the company, address, phone, map...)
-Page 2 - “Popular accommodations for tourists” page (It will be 6 similar by the structure pages but with different content and images for each country)
-Page 3 -

 Mudit Khanna:
-Page 1 - Local cuisine page (It will be 6 similar by the structure pages but with different content and images for each country)
-Page 2 - Places to visit page (It will be 6 similar by the structure pages but with different content and images for each country)
-Page 3 -
-Navigation
-Agent contact form
+Page 1 - Navigation Bar- JS to populate navigation links dynamically Page 2 - Cuisines- JS to populate images, information dynamically Page 3 - Places to Visit- Carousel using vanilla javascript Agent contact form- JS to create modal and jquery to validate the form Navigation

 Ishita Bhawra:
-Page 1 - Getting around page (It will be 6 similar by the structure pages but with different content and images for each country)
-Page 2 - Testimonials page  (for the company)
-Page 3 -
-Slider (On the home page)
+Page 1 - Getting around page- Java script for text blink, color change for text, image blink Page 2 - Testimonial page- Java script text animation, text blink, text color change, animation on image hover.
+Page 3 - Slider for home page- Java script to change the images on slider with next and prev button with title effect.